fastify/fastify/README.md

 All previous versions of Fastify besides the latest are end of life and will not receive any security or bug fixes.

 Our partner, HeroDevs, provides commercial security fixes for all unsupported versions at https://herodevs.com/fastify-nes.
+Our supported version matrix is available in our [Long Term Support](link) documentation.

 | Version | Supported? | Commercial Support         |
 | :------ | :--------- | :------------------------: |